Charting the coming synergy between lattice QCD and high-energy phenomenology: The Sensitivity of HEP data to PDF Mellin Moments

 \subsubsection{Moments of nucleon quark distributions}

 \paragraph{{\bf Moments of Isovector Flavor Distributions.}} Historically, computation of isovector PDF combinations in $\mathrm{SU}(2)$ isospin space has represented an especially fertile proving ground for lattice gauge methods --- particularly given that gluon and singlet quark densities mix evenly with $u^+$ and $d^+$ distributions under DGLAP evolution, such that $u^+\! -\! d^+$ has a nonsinglet scale dependence.
 A consequence specific to lattice QCD is the fact that contributions from disconnected insertions vanish in the difference (assuming parton-level charge symmetry), and a much less computationally costly calculation based purely on connected insertions is generally adequate.
-For this main reason, the isovector combinations have been a focus of lattice calculations for both the PDF Mellin moments --- and, more recently, the quasi-distributions in both the nucleon \cite{Aoki:2010xg,Lin:2014zya,Chen:2017mzz,Gupta:2018qil,Liu:2018uuj,Alexandrou:2018pbm} and pion \cite{Chen:2018fwa,Sufian:2019bol,Oehm:2018jvm,Hobbs:2017xtq}.